-- Other academic honesty violations include allowing others to copy your work, providing your work to others for submission as their own, lying to improve your grade or others' grades, changing a graded work and submitting it for regrading, stealing or destroying others' work, collaborating on work without instructor approval, and impersonating another by taking their examination.
-If a student commits an act of academic dishonesty, the consequences may include one or more of the following at the discretion of CCCC administrators: receive a zero grade on that assignment, receive an "F" in that course. and/or be suspended or expelled from the college. - B. Theft of, misuse of, or damage to college property, or theft of or damage to property of a member of the college community or a campus visitor on college premises or at college functions; unauthorized entry upon the property of the college or into a college facility or a portion thereof which has been restricted in use and thereby placed off limits; unauthorized presence in a college facility after closing hours are violations of behavior - C. Possession of or use of alcoholic beverages or being in a state of intoxication on the college campus or at college-sponsored or supervised functions off campus or in collegeowned vehicles is prohibited.
+Other academic honesty violations include allowing others to copy your work, providing your work to others for submission as their own, lying to improve your grade or others' grades, changing a graded work and submitting it for regrading, stealing or destroying others' work, collaborating on work without instructor approval, and impersonating another by taking their examination.
+If a student commits an act of academic dishonesty, the consequences may include one or more of the following at the discretion of CCCC administrators: receive a zero grade on that assignment, receive an "F" in that course. and/or be suspended or expelled from the college.

+- B. Theft of, misuse of, or damage to college property, or theft of or damage to property of a member of the college community or a campus visitor on college premises or at college functions; unauthorized entry upon the property of the college or into a college facility or a portion thereof which has been restricted in use and thereby placed off limits; unauthorized presence in a college facility after closing hours are violations of behavior. - C. Possession of or use of alcoholic beverages or being on the college campus or at college-sponsored or supervised functions off campus or in collegeowned vehicles is prohibited.
 Possession, use, or distribution of any illegal drugs, except as expressly permitted by law, is prohibited.
 Any influence, which may be attributed to the use of drugs or of alcoholic beverages, shall not in any way limit the responsibility of the individual for the consequences of their actions.
 Furthermore, no one with the smell of alcohol on him/her. or whose observable behavior leads a college official to believe he/she is under the influence of alcohol or other drugs, will be allowed at the college or any college activity.
-Note: Parents are notified when students under age 21 violate drug and/or alcohol - D. Lewd or indecent conduct, including public physical or verbal action or distribution of obscene or libelous material is prohibited.
+Note: Parents are notified when students under age 21 violate drug and/or alcohol laws.